mjhea0/node-knex-rest/_blog/steps.md

 ## Migrations

-With the command line tool, run:
+Create the database in psql and then with the command line tool, run:

 ```sh
 $ knex migrate:make init